gurpreet998/Retail-Analytics-Dashboard-Project-PowerBI-/README.md

 Insights: Drill-Through: Daily Analysis of Delayed and On-Time Orders This drill-through report provides a granular day-wise breakdown of delayed and total orders across months and years.
 Users can explore specific time periods, for instance August 2017, to assess how delivery performance fluctuated daily.
-This detailed view empowers ShopNest to pinpoint operational bottlenecks, identify high-delay days, and take corrective actions.
+This detailed view empowers retail to pinpoint operational bottlenecks, identify high-delay days, and take corrective actions.
 By offering interactive drill-down capabilities, it enhances the depth of analysis beyond monthly aggregates and supports more targeted supply chain improvements.

 ---